DanielBMarkham/Info-Ops/manuscript/chapter4.md

 Once people understood and started talking and thinking with Plato about how concepts worked like they did in the cave, they started asking questions and demanding answers about whether or not the things they believed in were representations of reality in its purest form.
 It even shows up in the Christian Bible in the beginning of the book of John.[^4-5]

-[^4-5]: When the Christian New Testament's Gospel of John begins with "ἐν ἀρχῇ ἦν ὁ λόγος, καὶ ὁ λόγος ἦν πρὸς τὸν θεόν, καὶ θεὸς ἦν ὁ λόγος." - "In the beginning was the Word, and the Word was with God, and the Word was God."?
+[^4-5]: The Christian New Testament's Gospel of John begins with "ἐν ἀρχῇ ἦν ὁ λόγος, καὶ ὁ λόγος ἦν πρὸς τὸν θεόν, καὶ θεὸς ἦν ὁ λόγος." - "In the beginning was the Word, and the Word was with God, and the Word was God."
 This is a philosophical, Platonic statement about truth and purity.
 Being able to talk about what we believe like this is, in pure, abstract forms, is something we owe to the Greeks.
 One of the catchphrases to use if you love learning history is "Athens, Rome, and Jerusalem", the point being that most all of modern western thought is a result of the intersection of important things that happened in those cities.

 Another of the things that occured to people reading Plato was that there was something we might best call *levels of abstraction*.
 The shadow of a duck is a duck in some way.
 The stuffed duck?
 Also a duck in some way.
 Outside, the live duck?
 We might call it the "real duck" Then there's our idea of what a duck is.
 It exists only in our mind.
 For Plato, that would be the "true duck."
 The most ducky of ducks.
 The ultimate reality.
 Any kind of duck you could ever experience is simply a poor version of the True Duck.